manhowong/ephys-analysis-toolbox/README.md

 # 1. Introduction

 Ephys Analysis Toolbox is an open-source MATLAB toolbox for batch processing of postsynaptic current (PSC) data.
-The Toolbox is organized into three modules, each comprises a collection of functions for different analyses:
+The Toolbox is organized into three modules, each comprising a collection of functions for different analyses:
 - `kinetics` : for event decay analysis and non-stationary fluctuation analysis (NSFA).
 - `membrane_props` : for passive membrane properties analysis.
 - `mini_props` : for mEPSC frequency and amplitude analysis.

-The Toolbox also comes with read-to-use templates and demo data.
+The Toolbox also comes with ready-to-use templates and demo data.
 See the [Usage](#4-usage) section for more info.

 This toolbox is primarily designed to process miniature EPSC (mEPSC) data, though some functions can also be used to process other types of PSC data if the data format is compatible (for example, you can use it to analyze passive membrane properties of evoked EPSC recordings as long as you can provide the capacitance transient of each sweep).